asminpaudel141/java-100program/README.md

 # 40.Program to print odd and even numbers from an array
 # 41.Program to print odd and even numbers from an array
 # 42.Program to print odd and even numbers from an array
+# 43.Program to print odd and even numbers from an array